CamFlow/vagrant/dev-ubuntu/README.md

-# CamFlow Dev on Fedora
+# CamFlow Dev on Ubuntu

 Vagrant script setting up a Ubuntu VM to develop CamFlow.